spapadiamantis/openIRIS-documentation/tutorials/calendars.md

 4) Go to your Outlook Client
 5) Calendar > Add calendar > from internet
 6) Paste link in the prompt

+Note that calendars are updated on specific basis determined by your calendar client.
+Google Calendar for example takes at most 8 hours to refresh.
+This issue is not related to OpenIRIS in any way.